henicorhina/Riverine_islands_code/README.md

 `pgls_caper.R`: run PGLS analysis in R package caper (old)

-`phylANOVA.v4.R`: format input data and run phylogenetic ANOVA and PGLS analyses.
+`phylANOVA.R`: format input data and run phylogenetic ANOVA and PGLS analyses.
 Most analyses and plotting are included in this file.

+`sensitivity_analysis.R`: process some heterozygosity data in sensitivity analysis

+`heterozygosity_per_pop.R`: calculate heterozygosity for each population from DAPC